Federal Direct Loans

 If you are interested in applying for a Federal Direct Loan, please note the following:

 - You must have a completed financial aid file at IVC before the Financial Aid Office can process your request for a Federal Direct Loan.
 This means you must have completed a FAFSA and turned in required documents requested by the Financial Aid Office.
-Your file is complete once you have been sent an email notification from the Financial Aid Office.
+Your file is completed once you have been sent an email notification from the Financial Aid Office.

 - You must be enrolled in six (6) units of standard semester coursework (2nd eight week classes are subject to a later disbursement).